TeknoSounds/SilverStripeEvents/README.md

 An events page created by filename.exe.
-Protected under Attribution-NonCommercial-ShareAlike [CC BY-NC-SA].
-Contact me on github (filenameexe) for commercial works.

-Currently working in cooperation with TeknoSounds.com to bring a new dynamicly linked full website built on the SilverStripe platform.
-At one point I would like to package this into a nice easy to use module, but it's currently being built as a full site.
+All rights reserved.

+Feel free to use this for development at no charge.
+Once the original, or a derivative, work enters the planning stage on launching into a live server, please contact me on github (filenameexe) for a licensing agreement.

+Thanks and enjoy!